vygr/ChrysaLisp/docs/FRAMEBUFFER.md

 Running the imager will let you select an operating system, storage device and target microSD storage card to write to.
-To install the required 64-bit Linux, hit "Choose OS", then "Raspberry Pi OS (other", then "Raspberry Pi OS (64-bit))".
+To install the required 64-bit Linux, hit "Choose OS", then "Raspberry Pi OS (other)", then "Raspberry Pi OS (64-bit)" or "Raspberry Pi OS Lite (64-bit)" .
 Click on the Settings icon in the lower right and select "pi.local" for the hostname, Enable SSH, login username/password and your wireless LAN SSID and password.